SlavovLab/plexDIA/docs/mass-spec/Optimization.md

 ----

 Mass spectrometry (MS) enables specific and accurate quantification of proteins with ever-increasing throughput and sensitivity.
 Maximizing this potential of MS requires optimizing data acquisition parameters and performing efficient quality control for large datasets.
 To facilitate these objectives for data-independent acquisition (DIA), we developed a second version of our framework for data-driven optimization of MS methods (DO-MS).
-The DO-MS app v2.0 (do-ms.slavovlab.net) allows one to optimize and evaluate results from both label-free and multiplexed DIA ([plexDIA framework](https://www.nature.com/articles/s41587-022-01411-1)) and supports optimizations particularly relevant to single-cell proteomics.
+The DO-MS app v2.0 (do-ms.slavovlab.net) allows one to optimize and evaluate results from both label-free and multiplexed DIA ([plexDIA](https://www.nature.com/articles/s41587-022-01411-1)) and supports optimizations particularly relevant to single-cell proteomics.
 We demonstrate multiple use cases, including optimization of duty cycle methods, peptide separation, number of survey scans per duty cycle, and quality control of single-cell plexDIA data.
 DO-MS allows for interactive data display and generation of extensive reports, including publication of quality figures that can be easily shared.
 The source code is available at github.com/SlavovLab/DO-MS.

 -----

-Wallmann G., Leduc A., Slavov N., **Data-Driven Optimization of DIA Mass Spectrometry by DO-MS**, *J. Proteome Res.*, doi: [10.1021/acs.jproteome.3c00177][plexDIA_DO-MS_Article]; Preprint at *bioRxiv* doi: [10.1101/2023.02.02.526809][plexDIA_DO-MS_Preprint]
+Wallmann G., Leduc A., Slavov N., **Data-Driven Optimization of DIA Mass Spectrometry by DO-MS**, *J. Proteome Res.*, doi: [10.1021/acs.jproteome.3c00177][plexDIA_DO-MS_Article]; Preprint at *bioRxiv* doi: [10.1101/2023.02.02.526809][plexDIA_DO-MS_Preprint], [PDF](https://slavovlab.net/Slavov-Lab-Publications/2023_DO-MS_DIA_plexDIA_JPR.pdf)